bogdan-od/educode/README.md

 ## Overview

-EduCode is a web-based platform for learning programming through practical challenges.
+Educode is a web-based platform for learning programming through practical challenges.
 It features secure code execution in isolated Docker containers, flexible task verification systems, and hierarchical access control for educational organizations.

 **Note:** Some implementation details have been removed or simplified in this public version.